joedursun/imagine/README.md

 First, install Docker.
 You can find platform specific instructions [here](https://docs.docker.com/engine/installation/).

 Next you'll want to build the Docker image: `docker build -t imagine-dev .`
-Note: it will likely take a long time to build.
-PhantomJS takes a loooooong time to compile (up to an hour).